marianaluduena/marianaluduena/README.md

 ## Bio

 👋 Hi, nice to meet you!
-I define myself as a **self-taught** person with a strong **curiosity** about how things work.
+I'm from Argentina, and I define myself as a **self-taught** person with a strong **curiosity** about how things work.
 I started learning how to program, and front end basic technologies by doing my own web sites.

 Seeking to explore other areas of the IT sector, I became interested in **software testing** and ensuring its highest possible quality.
 This led me to take a course in QA Manual Testing, where I delved into the **software life cycle**, **designed** and **executed test cases**, **reported discovered bugs**, learned about **different types of issues**, and **REST** and **SOAP** **APIs**.

-At present, I am enhancing my understanding of **testing methods** and **tools** through online courses, and by evaluating web applications designed for educational purposes.
-During the testing process I use **Jira** to get familiar with it, how it works, how **agile methodologies** work, and as a simulation of a real daily work environment.

- I would be thrilled to apply what I've learned to assess a live product and acquire practical experience.
+At present, I'm learning Automation with **Playwright** and **Cypress** through online courses, and putting my skills to the test by doing my own personal projects.
+ALso, I write articles for a testing blog called [Tester Testarudo](https://testertestarudo.com/).

  Over the next two years, my **goal** is to advance to a **mid-level software tester**!